Clark Paulsen, Division Chief

 FORMS OF PAYMENT

 Cash, personal checks and personal credit cards are not authorized forms of payment for commercial car rentals.
-The only recognized forms of payment for the rental car vendors is the Department’s Car Rental Business Travel Account (CRBTA) used by reserving the car in the Concur Travel Reservation System OR in an emergency, employees’ may use their American Express Government Charge Card.
+The only recognized forms of payment for the rental car vendors is the Department’s Car Rental Business Travel Account (CRBTA) used by reserving the car in the Concur Travel Reservation System OR in an emergency, employees’ may use their Citibank Government Charge Card.

 Employees are required to fill the rental car with gasoline with the same level of fuel it had when picked up prior to returning the car to the vendor.
 Employees will be reimbursed by submitting the receipt with the Travel Expense Claim (TEC).
 NOTE: If the gas tank is left unfilled when returning the vehicle, the employee must submit a justification (below).
 Without a justification, the employee will be held responsible for all fuel charges assessed by the vendor.

 UPGRADED VEHICLES AND NON-CONTRACT RENTALS